List of Detroit Tigers minor league affiliates

 The Detroit Tigers farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Three teams are independently owned, while four—the Lakeland Flying Tigers, the Florida Complex League Tigers, and two Dominican Summer League Tigers squads—are owned by the major league club.
+Four teams are owned by the major league club, while three—the Toledo Mud Hens, Erie SeaWolves, and West Michigan Whitecaps—are independently owned.

 The Tigers have been affiliated with the Triple-A Toledo Mud Hens of the International League since 1987, making it the longest-running active affiliation in the organization among teams not owned by the Tigers.
-It is also the longest affiliation in the team's history.
+It is also the longest independently-owned partnership in the team's history including previous stints from 1937 to 1939, 1949 to 1951, and 1967 to 1973.
+Among all teams, the longest relationship has been with the Lakeland Flying Tigers of the Florida State League, who were affiliates form 1963 to 1964 before reaffiliating in 1967.
 Their newest affiliate is the Erie SeaWolves of the Eastern League, which became the Tigers' Double-A club in 2001.

 Geographically, Detroit's closest domestic affiliate is the Toledo Mud Hens, which are approximately 54 mi away.
-Detroit's furthest domestic affiliates are the Single-A Lakeland Flying Tigers of the Florida State League and the Florida Complex League Tigers of the Rookie Florida Complex League, which share a facility some 988 mi away.
+Detroit's furthest domestic affiliates are the Single-A Lakeland Flying Tigers and the Florida Complex League Tigers of the Rookie Florida Complex League, which share a facility some 988 mi away.

+Current affiliates

+The Detroit Tigers farm system consists of seven minor league affiliates.